Monopoly (game): Monopoly Deal

 Monopoly Deal is a card game derived from the board-game Monopoly introduced in 2008, produced and sold by Cartamundi under a license from Hasbro.
 Players attempt to collect three complete sets of cards representing the properties from the original board game, either by playing them directly, stealing them from other players, swapping cards with other players, or collecting them as rent for other properties they already own.
 The cards in the 110-card deck represent properties and wild cards, various denominations of Monopoly money used to pay rent, and special action cards which can either be played for their effects or banked as money instead.

+Monopoly Go!

+Monopoly Go! is a game developed by Scopely in collaboration with Hasbro, available since 2023 for Android and iOS for free.
+In this digital version of traditional Monopoly, you will need to roll dice to advance on the board and accumulate wealth.
+With the money you manage to obtain, you will have to build structures in different worlds, which act as levels.

 Equipment

 All property deeds, houses, and hotels are held by the bank until bought by the players.
 A standard set of Monopoly pieces includes:

 Cards

-A deck of thirty-two Chance and Community Chest cards (sixteen each) which players draw when they land on the corresponding squares of the track, and follow the instructions printed on them.
+A Monopoly set contains thirty-two Chance and Community Chest cards (sixteen each) which players draw when they land on corresponding squares of the track; players then follow the instructions printed on the card.